THANK YOU FOR ATTENDING THE MSCCA’s 2018 LEADERSHIP MINI CONFERENCE/SYMPOSIUM!

 8:30 am – 10:00 am: MSDE Presentation on Regulation, Quality Initiatives and Policies

-Jennifer Nizer, Director of the Office of Child Care, MSDE and MSDE Branch Chiefs from Licensing, Credentialing and EXCELS; John Lamb, Deputy Chief of the Office of Child Care Subsidy, MSDE
+Jennifer Nizer, Director of the Office of Child Care, MSDE; MSDE Branch Chiefs from Licensing, Credentialing and EXCELS; John Lamb, Deputy Chief of the Office of Child Care Subsidy, MSDE

 10:00 am – 10:30 am: Connect with Exhibitors